RepairKnowledge

 At FILLER REVISION, the first thing we do for patients with repeated hyaluronidase damage is simple: we stop the dissolving.
 Our ultrasound evaluation reveals the full picture — what filler remains, whether it is encapsulated (which explains why dissolving failed), and the extent of collateral tissue damage.
 For the lump itself, we offer ultrasound-guided physical extraction that removes the material without further destroying native HA.
 For the tissue damage already caused by repeated dissolving, we assess whether the tissue can recover on its own or whether subsequent repair procedures (such as targeted volume restoration) are needed.
 This two-phase approach — stop the harm, then rebuild — prevents the common mistake of continuing to dissolve while the patient's tissue deteriorates further.

-How Ultrasound Changes This Equation
+How Ultrasound (Ultrasonography) Changes This Equation

 Before Injection: Confirm Whether Hyaluronidase Should Be Used